Offer holders: what you need to know

 First, you'll need to release yourself from your Firm choice and select Reading as your Firm choice instead on UCAS Track.
 Once you're firmly placed with us and your offer has been made unconditional, you're eligible to apply for accommodation.

 Please note: a place in halls cannot be guaranteed if Reading is or was your Insurance choice.
 The number of rooms available varies from year to year depending on the number of Firm acceptances to the University.
-Students originally holding Insurance offers should explore alternative accommodation arrangements if University accommodation is full.
+However, in 2020/1 we were able to offer accommodation to all insurance applicants who applied for accommodation.
+Students originally holding Insurance offers should also explore alternative accommodation arrangements if University accommodation is full.
 You'll be provided with further information and guidance if this situation arises.
 You can also view advice from Reading University Students' Union on finding alternative accommodation.

 Visit our dedicated COVID-19 pages for prospective students and applicants, where we've put together information for our future students about what to expect ahead of the start of term.